-It is clear, based on the discussion above, that the PJM capacity auction remains in a state of regulatory uncertainty pending FERC's decision on a replacement rate.
-The IPA will continue to monitor this proceeding and legislative developments and incorporate any necessary responsive adjustments to this Plan or future Plans.
+Based on the discussion above, the actual date for the 2022-2023 and subsequent PJM capacity auctions remains uncertain pending PJM's compliance filings, and FERC's acceptance of those filings.
+The IPA will continue to monitor this proceeding and legislative developments and incorporate any necessary responsive adjustments to future Plans.